zzyzxlab/tao.js/packages/docs/src/content/basics/wildcards.md

 ```

 You can also use empty strings (`''`) or asterisks (`*`) to
-define Wild taople aspects.
+define Wild trigram aspects.

 _support for asterisks (`*`) is due to that is a generalized
-way to describe Wildcard taoples when describing the software
+way to describe Wildcard trigrams when describing the software
 to be written using the TAO_

 Examples: